St. Tammany Parish, Louisiana: Creation and naming of the parish

-In 1810, President James Madison claimed West Florida as part of Louisiana and sent William C. C. Claiborne to claim the territory.
-Claiborne established the boundaries of the Florida Parishes.
-He created St. Tammany Parish and named it after the Delaware Indian Chief Tamanend (c.1628-1698), who made peace with William Penn and was generally renowned for his goodness.
-Among the nine Louisiana parishes (counties) named for "saints" (see "List of parishes in Louisiana"), St. Tammany is the only one whose eponym is not a saint of the Catholic Church, the ecclesiastical parishes of which had formed the basis for the state's civil parishes.
-In fact, Tamanend is not known to have been Roman Catholic or even Christian.
-However, he became popularly revered as a "Patron Saint of America" since the post-Revolutionary period, long after his death.
+In 1810, President James Madison annexed West Florida as part of the United States and had Governor William C. C. Claiborne incorporate the area into the Territory of Orleans.
+Claiborne established the boundaries of the Florida Parishes with the creation of its first four parishes: East Baton Rouge, Feliciana, St. Helena, and St. Tammany.
+St. Tammany Parish was named after the Delaware Indian Chief Tamanend (c.1628-1698), who made peace with William Penn and was generally renowned for his goodness.
+Among the nine Louisiana parishes named after saints, St. Tammany is the only one whose eponym is not a saint of the Catholic Church, the ecclesiastical parishes of which had formed the basis for the state's civil parishes.
+Tamanend is not known to have been Roman Catholic or Christian, but he had been popularly revered as a "Patron Saint of America" since the post-Revolutionary period, long after his death.

-Under Spanish rule, the area east of the Tangipahoa River, which would become St. Tammany Parish (and later Washington Parish to the north), was known as the St. Ferdinand District.
-Due to the fact that Ferdinand was also the name of the disputed King of Spain at the time, it was deemed that the new parish should have a more "American" sounding name.